marinadunn/thesis/README.md

 The training set consists of 23487 images, the test set consists of 6715 images, and the validation set consists of 3355 images.
 For image labels, the image is classified into 3 categories: spiral ('0'), elliptical ('1'), or merger ('2’).

-## Training
+## Part 1
-For the LSST simulated catalog data, several original baseline deterministic Convolutional Neural Network models were developed and tested, then a subsequent Bayesian Neural Network model, all developed using Tensorflow as part of the CS 235: Data Mining course (Spring 2022).
+For the LSST simulated catalog data, several original baseline deterministic Convolutional Neural Network models were developed and tested, then a subsequent probabilistic CNN, then a Bayesian CNN, all developed using TensorFlow as part of the UC Riverside CS 235: Data Mining course (Spring 2022).
 These can be found in the file:

 `CNN.ipynb`

-Additional developments will be made available soon.
+## Deterministic Models
+Standard deterministic Convolutional Neural Network models were developed first to use as baseline models.
+The architecture for the first deterministic model is designed similarly to that used for the [DeepMerge project](https://github.com/AleksCipri/deepmerge-public), which achieved a classification accuracy of 76% for low-noise images and 79% for noisy images, but instead uses Categorical Cross-Entropy loss and the Softmax activation function to make predictions for the 3 classes.

+Several methods were used to try to prevent overfitting, including Batch Normalization, Dropout, L2 regularization for kernel regularizers, and the Early Stopping, ModelCheckpoint, and ReduceLCOnPlateau callback functions.

 ## Requirements
-This code was developed using Tensorflow 2.8.0 (installed via [Apple Mac M1 chip instructions](https://developer.apple.com/metal/tensorflow-plugin/)), and Tensorflow Probability 0.16.0.
+This code was developed using TensorFlow 2.8.0 (installed via [Apple Mac M1 chip instructions](https://developer.apple.com/metal/tensorflow-plugin/)), and TensorFlow Probability 0.16.0.